USING IRONPDF

 'Also see PdfDocument.RasterizeToImageFiles() method to flatten a PDF to images or thumbnails

-In the above code, it is very easy it is to convert multiple images to a PDF file with just a few lines of code.
+In the above code, it is very easy to convert multiple images to a PDF file with just a few lines of code.
 This is the power of IronPDF.
 You don't need to go online and log in to a website.
 Simply open the editor and write some code — and your PDF converter is ready to use.
-For more details, please visit the samples page.
+For more details, please visit the Image to PDF conversion examples.